AzraHa/JavaScript-Project/README.md

 new number.<br>
  In addition, in some places on the board, there are two special fields: smiley and sad face.
 If a player opens the smiley field, then that player's points are scored redouble.
 If the player opens the field where sad face is, then the player who played that move loses all points, and from that moment on the game resumes with 0 points.
+ After opening
-After opening placed or angry, a new number is dialed behind the card, while the smiley and angry switch to another (random) position.
-Initially, the board contains 4 smiles and 4 chives.</p>
+smiley or sad face, a new number is dialed behind the card, while the smiley and sad face switch to another (random) position.
+Initially, the board contains 4 smiles and 4 sad faces.</p>